Myanmar court sentences ousted leader Suu Kyi to 4 years | Politics

 The army, whose allied party lost many seats in the election, claimed massive voting fraud, but independent election observers did not detect any major irregularities.

-The court's ruling was conveyed by a legal official who insisted on anonymity for fear of being punished by the authorities.
+The ruling by the court in Naypyitaw was conveyed by a legal official who insisted on anonymity for fear of being punished by the authorities.
 Suu Kyi's trials are closed to the media and spectators, and her lawyers, who had been the sole source of information on the proceedings, were served with gag orders in October forbidding them from releasing information.

+Government officials could not immediately be reached for more details about the ruling.
+Special courts are a legacy of British colonial rule, appointed to hear specific cases.
+They are most often used for political cases.

+Defence lawyers are expected to file appeals in the coming days for Suu Kyi and two colleagues who were also convicted Monday, the legal official said.

 The cases against Suu Kyi are widely seen as contrived to discredit her and keep her from running in the next election.
 The constitution bars anyone sent to prison after being convicted of a crime from holding high office or becoming a lawmaker.